phetsims/qa/issue-templates/dev-test-template.md

 This sim supports keyboard navigation.
 Please make sure it works as intended on all platforms by itself and with a screen reader.

+<h3>Final Requests</h3>

+- [ ] If this sim is being tested for a11y we may want to do some testing on Talkback to check on latest behavior of that screen reader.
+Please comment in the issue asking if Talkback should be tested.
+See https://github.com/phetsims/a11y-research/issues/144.

 <hr>

 </details>